-The Dutch Research School of Philosophy (OZSW) and University of Amsterdam invite ReMa / PhD students in philosophy to register for the course Philosophy and Decolonization to take place in Spring 2023.
+The Dutch Research School of Philosophy (OZSW) and University of Amsterdam invite ReMa students and PhD candidates in philosophy to register for the course Philosophy and Decolonization to take place in Spring 2023.

 Type of activity